estberg/CSE481N/docs/_posts/2020-04-09-pros-and-cons.markdown

 #### Codebases, Datasets, and Papers
 - Codebase based off of Python 3’s nltk (https://www.cs.bgu.ac.il/~elhadad/nlp16/NLTK-PCFG.html), and/or torch, tensorflow.
-- Dataset used will be the Penn treebank dataset (https://catalog.ldc.upenn.edu/LDC99T42).
+- Dataset used will be the Penn treebank dataset (https://catalog.ldc.upenn.edu/LDC99T42) and ASLU (American Sign Language University) https://www.lifeprint.com/.
+We have also reached out to the Department of Linguistics at Gallaudet University for more clean ASL corpus.

 ### Topics we’d like for lecture or class discussion:
 Maybe basics over ASL? (tentative, can delete if you guys want)